 Also, if you have children, you should consider filing for divorce where your children have lived for the last 6 months and how filing for divorce in Nevada may affect your custody rights.

-This answer goes hand-in-hand with the answer to number 5 above.
+This answer goes hand-in-hand with the answer above.

 If you have lived in Las Vegas for six weeks but your spouse lives somewhere else, you can still file for a divorce in Las Vegas.

 Again, if your spouse lives in another state, you may want to talk to a lawyer in that state about the advantages and disadvantages of filing in that State instead of filing for divorce in Las Vegas.

 Once again, remember that custody will be appropriately filed wherever your children have lived for the last six months.